sanjitchitturi/long-context-eval-prototype/README.md

 # Long Context Coding Evaluation Dataset Prototype

-## Overview
-This repository contains an early prototype for a long context and complex reasoning coding evaluation dataset.
-The goal of this project is to create a benchmark that evaluates coding agents on realistic software engineering tasks that require understanding large codebases, multiple files, and architectural dependencies.
+This is an early prototype for a long context and complex reasoning coding evaluation dataset.
+The goal is to create a benchmark that evaluates coding agents on realistic software engineering tasks that require understanding large codebases, multiple files, and architectural dependencies.

 Current coding benchmarks often focus on small and isolated problems.
 Real world software engineering requires working with large repositories, understanding dependencies, and making changes across multiple modules.
 This project aims to build a dataset that reflects those real development conditions.

 This repository contains a prototype that focuses on repository mining, metadata extraction, and task seed generation from large repositories.

 ## Project Goals

 The main goals of this project are:

 - Collect large open source repositories.